MileHacker Logo

 Lake Louise Lakeshore

 The iconic heart with Fairmont Chateau.
-Unbeatable lake views, direct access to canoeing and main hiking trails.
+Unbeatable views of the lake, direct access to canoeing and main hiking trails.
 Extremely crowded during the day.
 Parking is highly restricted.
-Only one luxury hotel option here, that is expensive.
+Only one luxury hotel option here, which is expensive.

 • Best for direct access to main attractions.